RileyShimp/pierresbakery/README.md

 Finally, we will run `dotnet test` and the tests will run.

-Specific tests are written and can be found in the "tests" folder.
+Specific tests are written and can be found in the `ModelTests` folder.

 ## Known Bugs